 - Revenue generated from new offerings

-#2 – Create Visibility and Credibility for a Practice
+#2 – Create Visibility for a Practice

 - Search engine position